 When carpet becomes wet, it is important to get the area dry as soon as possible.
 There are many factors that affect how quickly carpets will dry including the amount of moisture in the carpeting itself and the air temperature and humidity outside.

-For instance, if there is a large flood or leak within your home you should have several fans running throughout the house as well as a heater or some other source of heat to help speed up the process.
+For instance, if there is a large flood or leak within your basement or anywhere in your home, you should have several fans running throughout the house as well as a heater or some other source of heat to help speed up the process.

 There is no exact formula for how long it takes carpet to dry because every situation is different and there are so many variables that go into play.
 However, you can take some factors into consideration: